Data Analytics

 A 360 view of a customer’s data includes data integration from touch points that a customer uses to purchase products and receive service and support.
 This view allows organizations to aggregate and unify customer interaction touch points to understand how customers flow from one channel to the next and deliver personalized, consistent customer experiences.

-5. Deliver REAL Real-time Omnichannel Experiences
+5. Deliver REAL Real-Time Omnichannel Experiences

 Analytics solutions vary in their real-time capabilities with many having only “near” real-time analytics.
 REAL real-time analytics means that you can immediately deliver real-time data that helps you influence customers at just the right place and moment.